 Due to a variety of circumstances, borrowers may be eligible to discharge Direct Loans or FFEL Program loans due to issues such as identity theft or mistakes made by a school.

 Certain borrowers may be eligible for partial discharge of Direct Loans or FFEL Program loans if they withdrew from school, but the portion of a loan that the school was required to return to the borrower wasn’t returned.

-Graduates who pursue a career or start a business in Rhode Island in select fields may qualify to defray student loan payments for up to four years.
+Rhode Island wants to attract and retain graduates who pursue a career or start a business in select fields like technology, engineering, and design.
+Those who qualify may get assistance with student loan payments for up to four years.
 Recipients may also receive a refundable Tax Credit Certificate that is worth the value of their annual student loan payments for up to four years.

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.

 We believe that it is in each student’s best interest to look at federal financing options first in order to find the right financial aid package for them.

 If you do decide a private student loan is the right fit for your educational needs, we’re happy to help!
 SoFi’s private student loan application process is easy and fast.
 We offer flexible payment options and terms and, don’t worry, there are absolutely zero fees.